Department of Sociology and Criminal Justice

-The Department of Sociology is home to both sociology and criminal justice majors at Saint Joseph's University.
+The Department of Sociology and Criminal Justice is home to both sociology and criminal justice majors at Saint Joseph's University.
 Our faculty are leaders in their fields and are excellent resources for students of both majors.

 We have faculty and students conducting sociological and criminal justice-related research on a wide range of topics, from teenage pregnancy and binge drinking to interviewing former cult members to better understand the attraction to these groups.
 Our department has conducted research to better understand the causes of crime in Philadelphia and elsewhere so that we can help find solutions to the rising tide of violence.
 We undertake all of these initiatives in an effort to better understand the social world around us and, in the spirit of Jesuit education, to teach students that they can make a difference by being "men and women with and for others."